Chapsticking/OfflineStatistics/README.md

 Everything is bundled into the project and runs completely offline.

-If you found this helpful and want to say thanks, just send me an email on the global:
+If you found this helpful, want to say thanks, or wanna help on a future project, just hit me up on teams @:
 **nathaniel.pahlow@us.af.mil**

 ---